Skip to main content

 public BakedModel applyTransform(ItemDisplayContext transformType, PoseStack poseStack, boolean applyLeftHandTransform) {

-return base.applyTransform(transformType, poseStack, applyLeftHandTransform);
+return this.base.applyTransform(transformType, poseStack, applyLeftHandTransform);

 }